 It may not seem like strong sun but if you get a good day, even my Italian dark skin suffers so it is worth being ready with extra protection!

 12. Small umbrella

-However, I feel like adding a small piece of advice, committing that occurred to me once I was in the fields.
+However, I feel like adding a small piece of advice.

 If you want to take a cute picture of you in the tulips and don’t want to go all the length of a full wardrobe change for the sake of Instagram, wear a top in the color of tulips (red, or pink or yellow) or bring a fashion accessory like a scarf to match the fields – it’s a small thing but it can truly bring your photo to life!